ljpernic/HQ3.1/src/pages/content/fiction/2020-09-13-A-Little-Journey/index.md

 Everyone wailed a little sighing wail.

-"Is that the rocket ship Glory Be to the Highest?" cried Mrs. Bellowes, appalled.
+"Is that the rocket ship *Glory Be to the Highest*?" cried Mrs. Bellowes, appalled.

 Mr. Thirkell nodded and looked at his feet.